hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/writings_prose/198_sketch_of_the_life_of_pavhari_baba.md

 The subject of this sketch was a man of wonderful humility and intense self-realisation.

-Born of Brâhmin parents in a village near Guzi, Varanasi, Pavhâri Bâbâ, as he was called in after life, came to study and live with his uncle in Ghazipur, when a mere boy.
-At present, Hindu ascetics are split up into the main divisions of Sannyâsins, Yogis, Vairâgis, and Panthis.
-The Sannyasins are the followers of Advaitism after Shankarâchârya; the Yogis, though following the Advaita system, are specialists in practicing the different systems of Yoga; the Vairagis are the dualistic disciples of Râmânujâchârya and others; the Panthis, professing either philosophy, are orders founded during the Mohammedan rule.
-The uncle of Pavhari Baba belonged to the Ramanuja or Shri sect, and was a Naishthika Brahmachârin, i.e. one who takes the vow of lifelong celibacy.
+Born of Brāhmin parents in a village near Guzi, Varanasi, Pavhāri Bābā, as he was called in after life, came to study and live with his uncle in Ghazipur, when a mere boy.
+At present, Hindu ascetics are split up into the main divisions of Sannyāsins, Yogis, Vairāgis, and Panthis.
+The Sannyasins are the followers of Advaitism after Shankarāchārya; the Yogis, though following the Advaita system, are specialists in practicing the different systems of Yoga; the Vairagis are the dualistic disciples of Rāmānujāchārya and others; the Panthis, professing either philosophy, are orders founded during the Mohammedan rule.
+The uncle of Pavhari Baba belonged to the Ramanuja or Shri sect, and was a Naishthika Brahmachārin, i.e. one who takes the vow of lifelong celibacy.
 He had a piece of land on the banks of the Ganga, about two miles to the north of Ghazipur, and had established himself there.
 Having several nephews, he took Pavhari Baba into his home and adopted him, intending him to